lipix

 MeasureSync™ architecture explained

 The M81-SSM simplifies the setup and operation of complex material characterization operations by reducing the number and types of instruments and software required.
 It unifies all configuration and experiment functions through a single interface.
-Measurements are conducted using powerful MeasureLINK™ software.
+Measurements can be conducted using powerful MeasureLINK™ software.

 Traditional equipment setup